J. J. Moser: International play

 Moser was named to Switzerland's under-20 team for the 2019 IIHF World Junior Championships in Vancouver, Canada.
 The Swiss team finished fourth in the tournament, losing the bronze medal game to Russia.
 He returned for the 2020 IIHF World Junior Championships held in the Czech Republic.

 Moser made his senior debut with Switzerland men's national team in February 2019.
 He was later selected to play for Switzerland at the 2019 IIHF World Championship in Slovakia.
 Moser sustained a wrist injury during the third game of the world championship against Austria, forcing him to sit out the remainder of the tournament.
 Moser rejoined the men's national team for the 2020 and 2021 world championships.
 He was added to the national team roster for the 2025 IIHF World Championship late after his season with the Lightning ended.
 Switzerland advanced to the gold medal game, facing off against the United States.
 They were defeated 1–0 in overtime by the United States, earning the silver medal in the tournament.

+On 7 January 2026, Moser was selected to Switzerland's roster for the 2026 Winter Olympics.